It is said that the Gautama Buddha (circa 563/480 BC) was the first person on Earth to introduce a vegan diet to his followers.

 Today vegetarian and vegan proponents couldn’t be happier.
 There are so many experts and ordinary people coming up with great ideas for creating meat alternatives from vegetables.

 My favorite, as you can probably tell, is this Just Egg very lifelike egg substitute, only made from mung beans not from chicken.

 The Mung Bean Vegan Egg Breakthrough from Just Egg

-The mung bean (with scientific name: Vigna radiata), alternatively known as the green gram, maash, or moong Sanskrit (मुद्ग / mudga), is a plant species in the legume family.
+The mung bean (with the scientific name: Vigna radiata), alternatively known as the green gram, maash, or moong Sanskrit (मुद्ग / mudga), is a plant species in the legume family.

-Mainly cultivated in the East and Southeast Asian region as well as in the Indian subcontinent, the mung bean is often used as a key ingredient in sweet and savory dishes across the Asia-Pacific region.
+It is mainly cultivated in the East and Southeast Asian region as well as in the Indian subcontinent.
+The mung bean is often used as a key ingredient in sweet and savory dishes across the Asia-Pacific region.
 In India, they use mung bean to make crepes and pancakes.

-Mung bean recipes are plentiful and widespread across Asia, India and the Pacific Islands with famous dishes like the Green Mung Bean Soup, Mung Bean Salad, Yellow-Spiced Mung Beans and dozens of other delicious varieties.
+Mung bean recipes are plentiful and widespread across Asia, India, and the Pacific Islands.
+You may be familiar with famous dishes like the Green Mung Bean Soup, Mung Bean Salad, Yellow-Spiced Mung Beans, and dozens of other delicious varieties.